PHANTOM-Platform/Monitoring/README.md

 # Monitoring
 This entry is for PHANTOM Monitoring and Resource Management Framework

+Contact author jmmontanana at gmail.com for the current udpated version (2023).

 Further details (requisites, installation instructions and example of use) of the components of the Monitoring available at each component folder:

 [PHANTOM monitoring server][server]

 [PHANTOM monitoring client][client]